 “Online enquiries make up a significant part of our business, with a growing number of expats choosing to find out about what they can borrow through our online mortgage calculator.

 “Being able to get an agreement in principle straight away online makes it easier for potential investors to plan their purchase from anywhere in the world.”

 Stamp Duty Holiday

-A further reason for the upsurge in enquiries is down to the stamp duty holiday which took effect from July.
-Chancellor Rishi Sunak’s announcement that stamp duty would be waived on homes up to the value of £500,000 was a bid to boost the UK housing market.
-Things certainly seem to be going in the right direction as, just one week after the announcement, Skipton international saw a huge surge in the use of its online calculator for buy to let mortgage estimates.
+A further reason for the upsurge in property enquiries is down to the stamp duty holiday which took effect from July 2020.
+Chancellor Rishi Sunak’s announcement that stamp duty would be waived on homes up to the value of £500,000 was a bid to boost the UK housing market and activity certainly seems to be heading in the right direction.
+Just one week after the announcement, Skipton international saw a huge surge in the use of its online calculator for buy to let mortgage estimates.

-Jim Coupe, managing director of Skipton International believes that now is an excellent time for foreign nationals to invest within the UK housing market, as the stamp duty holiday is due to last until 31st March 2021.
+Jim Coupe, managing director of Skipton International believes that now is an excellent time for foreign nationals to invest within the UK housing market, particularly as the chancellor has since extended the stamp duty holiday from March 2021 to the end of June 2021.